bhits/consent2share/README.md

 ### Common Libraries

-The C2S has a set of common libraries that are being used across the microservices.
+The C2S application has a set of common libraries that are being used across the microservices.
 These libraries mostly contain basic utility functions.

 Source Code Repository: [https://github.com/bhits/common-libraries](https://github.com/bhits/common-libraries)